Quitch/AI-Bugfixes/README.md

 ## What It Does

-- Prevents hover units getting stuck on islands with land armies or in ponds with naval fleets.
+- Prevents hover units getting stuck on islands with land armies.
 - Ensures Bluehawk Mobile Tactical Missiles are handled as a long-range unit.
 - Recognises that the Advanced Naval Factory can be effective even without a naval route.
 - Builds the Phoenix Advanced Fighter.